A good muffaletta sandwich starts with a great olive salad recipe like this one.

 - Transfer to a container, cover, and refrigerate overnight.

 What Makes This Olive Salad So Amazing?

-- Giardiniera - It takes about two weeks to pickle this assortment of vegetables in a traditional Italian way.
+- Giardiniera: It takes about two weeks to pickle this assortment of vegetables in a traditional Italian way.
 The process is very easy and for produce, you will need cauliflower, onions, carrots, and celery.
-If you don't want to go to the hassle, giardiniera can also be found at many markets.
+If you don't want to go through the hassle, giardiniera also can be purchased at many markets.

-- Pepperoncini - This is a very mild chile pepper that also comes from Italy.
-It is similar in look and flavor to a green banana pepper.
+- Pepperoncini: These are very mild chile peppers that also come from Italy.
+They are similar in appearance and flavor to green banana peppers.
 The pepperoncino is slightly sweet and has a great tang that really adds a zip to the olive salad.

-- Capers - Capers are actually dried flower buds from a plant that is native to the Mediterranean and they often found in Italian cuisine.
-The flavor is a salty-sour that is sought after in salads like this one.
+- Capers: Capers are actually the dried flower buds of a plant that is native to the Mediterranean that is often found in Italian cuisine.
+The flavor is a salty-sour combination that is sought after in salads like this one.